 Compared to other bookshelf speakers

+At under $150 a pair, the Klipsch R-41M are decent cheap bookshelf speakers.
 Let’s take a look at a few alternatives that might give you a better picture of what you can get for the budget of the R-41M.

 Klipsch R-41M vs Polk T15